Jim Moran

-Early life, education, and business career
+Early life and education

-Moran, the eldest of seven children, was born in Buffalo, New York, and grew up in Natick, Massachusetts, a suburb of Boston.
+Moran was born in Buffalo, New York, the eldest of seven siblings in a Roman Catholic family of Irish descent.
+He grew up in Natick, Massachusetts, a suburb of Boston.
 His parents were Dorothy (née Dwyer) and James Moran Sr., a professional football player for the Boston Redskins in 1935 and 1936; outside of football he worked as a probation officer.
 Both his father and mother were Roosevelt Democrats and supporters of the New Deal.
 Moran attended Marian High School in Framingham, Massachusetts.

 Moran played college football on an athletic scholarship at the College of the Holy Cross, where his father had been a football star in the early 1930s.
 Moran received his B.A. in economics in 1967.
 After attending Baruch College of the City University of New York from 1967 to 1968, he received a Master of Public Administration from the University of Pittsburgh in 1970.

+Career

-After college, Moran followed his father's footstep to become an amateur boxer, and during a campaign in 1992, he admitted that he had used marijuana during his early twenties.
+After college, Moran followed his father's footstep to become an amateur boxer.
+During a campaign in 1992, he admitted that he had used marijuana during his early 20s.
 Following a brief career as a stockbroker, Moran moved to Washington, D.C.

-Early political career

-He worked for five years at the Department of Health, Education, and Welfare as a budget officer before serving as a senior specialist for budgetary and fiscal policy at the Library of Congress.
-From 1976 to 1979, he was on the staff of U.S. Senate Committee on Appropriations.
+Moran worked for five years at the Department of Health, Education, and Welfare as a budget officer before serving as a senior specialist for budgetary and fiscal policy at the Library of Congress.
+From 1976 to 1979, he was on the staff of U.S. Senate Committee on Approrpriations.

-In 1979, Moran was elected to the Alexandria, Virginia, City Council.
-He was deputy mayor from 1982 until his resignation in 1984 as part of a nolo contendere plea bargain to a misdemeanor conflict of interest charge, which courts later erased.
+In 1979, Moran was elected to the City Council of Alexandria, Virginia.
+From 1982 to 1984, he was deputy mayor.
+In 1984, he resigned as part of a nolo contendere plea bargain to a misdemeanor conflict of interest charge, which courts later erased.
 The incident stemmed from charges that Moran had used money from a political action committee to rent a tuxedo and buy Christmas cards; both of which were later judged by the Commonwealth Attorney to "fit the definition of constituent services", and were dismissed.

-In 1985, Moran was elected mayor of Alexandria.
-He was reelected in 1988 and resigned after he was elected to Congress in November 1990.
+In 1985, Moran was elected mayor of Alexandria, Virginia.
+He was reelected in 1988, and resigned after he was elected to Congress in November 1990.